ir-g/ir-g.github.io/index.md

 ## Home

 Hi!
-I'm a developer and designer based in Birmingham, United Kingdom.
+I'm <span class="non-mobile-hide mobile-display-inherit">Isaac Reid-Guest, </span>a developer and designer based in Birmingham, United Kingdom.

 I <a href="http://twitter.com/{{site.twitter_username}}">tweet</a>, <a href="/blog/">blog</a> and <a href="http://github.com/isaacrg">code</a>.